JULIELab/JULIELab.github.io/Staff/Hahn/publication.md

 ### c) Emotion and Sentiment Analysis

-S. Buechel, S. Rücker, & U. Hahn, Udo \[2020\].
+S. Buechel, S. Rücker, & U. Hahn \[2020\].
 Learning and evaluating emotion lexicons for 91 languages.
 In ACL 2020 – Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics.
 July 5-10, 2020 (Virtual Event), pp. 1202-1217.

 S. Buechel & U. Hahn, Udo \[2018\].
 Word emotion induction for multiple languages as a deep multi-task learning problem.
-In NAACL-HLT 2018 -- Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.
+In NAACL-HLT 2018 – Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.
 Volume 1: Long Papers.
 New Orleans, LA, USA, June 1-6, 2018, pp. 1907--1918.

 S. Buechel & U. Hahn \[2016\].
-Emotion analysis as a regression problem:
+Emotion analysis as a regression problem: Dimensional models and their implications on emotion representation and metrical evaluation.
-Dimensional models and their implications on emotion representation and metrical evaluation.
-In ECAI 2016 -- Proceedings of the 22nd European Conference on Artificial Intelligence.
+In ECAI 2016 – Proceedings of the 22nd European Conference on Artificial Intelligence.
 Part 2: ECAI Long Papers.
 The Hague, Netherlands, August 29 - September 2, 2016.
 IOS Press, pp. 1114-1122 (Frontiers in Artificial Intelligence and Applications, 285)

 S. Buechel & U. Hahn \[2017\].
-EmoBank: Studying the impact of annotation perspective and representation format on dimensional emotion analysis.
-In EACL 2017 -- Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics.
-Vol.
-2: Short Papers.
+EmoBank : studying the impact of annotation perspective and representation format on dimensional emotion analysis.
+In EACL 2017 – Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics.
+Vol. 2: Short Papers.
 Valencia, Spain, April 3-7, 2017, pp. 578--585.

 S. Buechel & U. Hahn \[2017\].
 A flexible mapping scheme for discrete and dimensional emotion representations.
-In CogSci 2017 -- Proceedings of the 39th Annual Meeting of the Cognitive Science Society.
+In CogSci 2017 – Proceedings of the 39th Annual Meeting of the Cognitive Science Society.
 London, UK, 26-29 July 2017, pp. 180-185.

 S. Buechel & U. Hahn \[2018\].
-Representation mapping: A novel approach to generate high-quality multi-lingual emotion lexicons.
-In LREC 2018 -- Proceedings of the 11th International Conference on Language Resources and Evaluation.
+Representation mapping: a novel approach to generate high-quality multi-lingual emotion lexicons.
+In LREC 2018 – Proceedings of the 11th International Conference on Language Resources and Evaluation.
 Miyazaki, Japan, May 7-12, 2018, pp. 184-191.

 S. Buechel, U. Hahn, J. Goldenstein, S. G. M. Händschke & P. Walgenbach
 \[2016\].
 Do enterprises have emotions?
 In WASSA 2016 -- Proceedings of